qza/giftly/README.md

 Giftly
 -

-Example application that tracks what is popular and recommends
+Example application that tracks what is popular and recommends.
+Work in progress.

-Gifts are served from [MongoDB](https://github.com/inlight-media/docker-mongodb-replica-set).
-[Elasticsearch](https://github.com/dockerfile/elasticsearch) relies on [Mongo connector](https://github.com/mongodb-labs/mongo-connector) to keep search data up to date.
-Likes are logged to [Kafka](https://github.com/wurstmeister/kafka-docker).
-[Spark](https://github.com/sequenceiq/docker-spark) moves the data and performs runtime computations.
-[Cassandra](https://github.com/pokle/cassandra) holds data prepared for reporting.
-[Zipkin](https://github.com/openzipkin/zipkin) is used for tracing.
+###

+Use files from setup folder to compose environment.
+Use configuration repository to configure required paths.

 ### Quick start with docker